liborty/rstats/README.md

 * Pearson's, Spearman's and Kendall's correlations,
 * `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of his zero mean vectors).
 * Joint pdf, joint entropy, statistical independence (based on mutual information).
+* `Contribution` measure of a point w.r.t gm
+* `Mahalanobis distance`

-This trait is unchecked (for speed), so some caution with data is advisable.
+The simpler methods of this trait are sometimes unchecked (for speed), so some caution with data is advisable.

 ## Trait MutVecg